hashsplit/hashsplit-spec/spec.md

 $b(k + 1, l + 1) = (b(k, l) - (l - k + 1)(X_k + c) + a(k + 1, l + 1)) \mod M$

-So, a typical implementation will work like:
+So, a typical implementation will work like this:

 - Keep $\langle X_k, \dots, X_l \rangle$ in a ring buffer.
 - Also store $a(k, l)$ and $b(k, l)$.